 A shell bill is a bill that is introduced at the beginning of the legislative session with little or no substantive language.
-Shell bills are intended to serve as a placeholder for legislative proposals to be filled in later.
+Shell bills are intended to serve as placeholders for legislative proposals to be filled in later.
 Shell bills will typically include nothing more than a title that describes the section of law being changed or some meaningless wording changes.

-An example of a typical shell bill from the 2015 session was HB 2192 authored by Speaker Jeff Hickman, which read:
+An example of a typical shell bill from the 2022 session was HB 4300 authored by Rep. Trey Caldwell, that read in whole:

 SECTION 1.
 NEW LAW A new section of law not to be codified in the Oklahoma Statutes reads as follows:

-This act shall be known and may be cited as the “State Employee Remuneration Reform Act”.
+This act shall be known and may be cited as the “Oklahoma Agriculture Act of 2022”.

 SECTION 2.
 This act shall become effective November 1, 2022